Lupin3000/PythonScapyExamples/WifiScanner/readme.md

 # Wifi Scanner

-Script to scan on 2.4 GHz for AP's
+Script to scan on 2.4 GHz Wi-Fi's (_if ENC is OPN or WEP the output is colored_).

 ## Prepare environment